openfga/openfga/docs/throttling.md

 | `OPENFGA_LIST_USERS_DISPATCH_THROTTLING_MAX_THRESHOLD` | `--listUsers-dispatch-throttling-max-threshold` | `0` | Maximum threshold allowed for per-request overrides (0 = use default threshold) |
 | `OPENFGA_LIST_USERS_DISPATCH_THROTTLING_FREQUENCY` | `--listUsers-dispatch-throttling-frequency` | `10µs` | How often throttled requests are processed |

+The `*MAX_THRESHOLD` settings should keep the default value unless you are using OpenFGA as a library and plan to set the throttling per request.
+In that case, the `MAX_THRESHOLD` will act as an upper limit regardless of the value specified in the request.

 ## Datastore Throttling

 Datastore throttling limits the number of concurrent database operations to prevent overwhelming your database.
 This is particularly important for high-throughput scenarios where many requests could cause database connection exhaustion or performance degradation.